godotengine/godot-docs/getting_started/step_by_step/scenes_and_nodes.rst

 -  It has editable properties.
 -  It can receive a callback to process every frame.
 -  It can be extended (to have more functions).
--  It can be added to other nodes as children.
+-  It can be added to another node as a child.

 .. image:: img/tree.png